robquinn9/HelloWorld-Oct2018/README.md

 Hello All-

-Rob Quinn here / experimenting a bit for firt time with github.
+Rob Quinn here / experimenting a bit for first time with github.